Cragzu/docscord/index.md

 ## Who are you?

+In this documentation, we’re assuming that you are a moderately proficient computer user.
+Discord is primarily meant for video gamers, so you likely have some experience with games; however, it’s okay if you’re brand-new to Discord.

+To get the most out of these instructions, you should:

+* Be comfortable with mouse and keyboard (simple key commands like **Ctrl+C**, **Ctrl+V**, left and right click)
+* Own and know how to use audio input and output devices, such as a headset with a microphone
+* Have experience using basic Windows software applications (e.g. Chrome, Steam, Spotify)

 ## What conventions do these instructions use?

 These instructions use the following typographical conventions to help with clarity and conciseness: